zml/zml/docs/tutorials/write_first_model.md

         .buffers = buffers,
     };

     // A clone of our model, consisting of shapes.
-We only need shapes for compiling.
+We only need shapes for
-    // We use the BufferStore to infer the shapes. const model_shapes = try zml.aio.populateModel(Layer, allocator, bs);
+    // compiling.
+We use the BufferStore to infer the shapes. const model_shapes = try zml.aio.populateModel(Layer, allocator, bs);

     // Start compiling.
 This uses the inferred shapes from the BufferStore.
-    // The shape of the input tensor, we have to pass in manually. var compilation = try async_(zml.compileModel, .{ allocator, model_shapes, .forward, .{input_shape}, platform });
+    // The shape of the input tensor, we have to pass in manually. var compilation = try async_(
+        zml.compileModel,
+        .{ allocator, model_shapes, .forward, .{input_shape}, platform },
+    );

     // Produce a bufferized weights struct from the fake BufferStore.
     // This is like the inferred shapes, but with actual values.
-    // We will need to send those to the computation device later. const model_weights = try zml.aio.loadBuffers(Layer, .{}, bs, arena, platform);
+    // We will need to send those to the computation device later. var model_weights = try zml.aio.loadBuffers(Layer, .{}, bs, arena, platform);
-    defer zml.aio.unloadBuffers(&model_weights);
+    defer zml.aio.unloadBuffers(&model_weights); // for good practice

     // Wait for compilation to finish
     const compiled = try compilation.await_();

-    // pass the model weights to the compiled module to create an executable module var executable = try compiled.prepare(arena, model_weights);
+    // pass the model weights to the compiled module to create an executable
+    // module
+    var executable = try compiled.prepare(arena, model_weights);
     defer executable.deinit();

     // prepare an input buffer
-    // Here, we use zml.HostBuffer.fromSlice to show how you would create a HostBuffer
+    // Here, we use zml.HostBuffer.fromSlice to show how you would create a
-    // with a specific shape from an array.
+    // HostBuffer with a specific shape from an array.
-    // For situations where e.g. you have an [4]f16 array but need a .{2, 2} input shape. var input = [3]f16{ 5.0, 5.0, 5.0 };
+    // For situations where e.g. you have an [4]f16 array but need a .{2, 2}
+    // input shape.
+    var input = [3]f16{ 5.0, 5.0, 5.0 };
-    var input_buffer = try zml.Buffer.from(platform, zml.HostBuffer.fromSlice(input_shape, &input));
+    var input_buffer = try zml.Buffer.from(
+        platform,
+        zml.HostBuffer.fromSlice(input_shape, &input),
+    );
     defer input_buffer.deinit();

     // call our executable module